All About Tendinopathy

 What are the Symptoms of Tendinopathy?

 Tendinopathy is characterised by impaired function of the affected tendon and pain.
-Pain often eases with activity however becomes aggravated the night of or morning after activity and is often symptomatic upon your first movements after rest or sleep.
+Pain often initially eases with activity/movement however becomes aggravated the night of, or morning after, the activity.
+Pain is also often reported upon your first movements after rest or sleep.

 The severity of injury will depend on what stage of tendinopathy your tendon is in.
 Therefore it is useful to understand the different stages.